Grades Teachers and Assistants

 Jacob was born and raised in Northern California and studied English at Humboldt State University.
 In 2021, he and his family moved to Fort Collins in large part so his children could attend Mountain Sage, to ensure they could continue their Waldorf inspired education.
 Jacob is an accomplished home cook who finds joy in making delicious food for family and friends.
 He is a collector of books, records, and nerdy collectables, as well as an avid puzzler, and board and video gamer.
 Jacob is excited to nourish both stomachs and relationships in his position as School Food Coordinator.

-Bryan Kimbell, Treasurer
+Bryan Kimbell, President

 Bryan has participated on a number of advisory boards for startups and community organizations.
 Bryan has a B.A. in Communication from the University of Arizona, and an M.S. in Management from the University of Denver.
 He and his wife have twin boys currently attending Mountain Sage.